The Complete Havana Travel Guide: Everything You Actually Need to Know for 2026

 It's free to wander.
 The streets are narrow and pedestrian-friendly.
 You could spend half a day just walking, ducking into courtyards, and photographing doorways.
 Every single doorway.

 Plaza Vieja has the best people-watching.
-Grab a beer at the microbrewery on the corner (Factoria Plaza Vieja — yes, Cuba has a microbrewery) and watch the square.
+Grab a beer at the microbrewery on the corner (Factoria Plaza Vieja — yes, Cuba has a microbrewery) and let the square unfold in front of you.

 El Floridita and La Bodeguita